kavros/Laxanika/ReadMe.md

 An MVC Java application that is used by a supermarket to automate a daily process.
 The automation steps involve:
 * calculation of new prices
-* update of databases with history and prices
+* update of ERP application databases with new prices
-* print labels for the products
+* exporting price labels for products
-* print catalogues with new prices and history
+* exporting a catalogue with new prices

 # Build & Run
 * Install: